goldenson/maximeorefice/_posts/2020-04-27-application-database.md

 ### SQL injection

-- Do not not construct SQL statement yourself!
+- Do not construct SQL statements yourself!
 - Use a prepare statement

 ```sql